Robinpn/Christmas-pelago/README.md

 WHY NOT A GIF HERE?
 TO SET THE MODE.

-# Island name
+# The Narrow Haven Isle

-The narrow Haven isle
+# The Narrow Haven Resort

-# Hotel name

-The narrow haven resort

 # Instructions